Places To Visit in Tanzania

 Places to visit in Tanzania

-Lake Manyara National Park is located in Tanzania's Great Rift Valley region, covering about 330 square kilometres.
-The park gets its name from the beautiful alkaline Lake Manyara, which makes up a significant portion of the park.
-Known for diverse wildlife, it's especially famous for large elephant...
+Lake Manyara National Park is located in northern Tanzania's Great Rift Valley region, covering about 330 square kilometres.
+The park is named after Lake Manyara, a shallow alkaline lake that covers a large portion of the area and serves as a vital water source for a variety of wildlife.
+Known for d...

 7. Mount Kilimanjaro National Park